Other

 cons.

-is the difference between a church-sponsored school and a public school?
+What is the difference between a church-sponsored school and a public

-universities I know of and have actually visited on a regular basis (to
+public universities I know of and have actually visited on a regular

-include science and religion classes) are among the finest in the
+basis (to include science and religion classes) are among the finest in

-country.
-Their professors are concerned caring individuals - just
+the country.
+Their professors are concerned caring individuals -

-as concerned and caring about their students as the LSU professors.
+just as concerned and caring about their students as the LSU

-what is it that would cause parents to prefer to send their children to
+So, what is it that would cause parents to prefer to send their children

 parents usually choose to sacrifice more to send their children to an